 » The Wilbur N. Daniel African American Cultural Center collaborated with over 15 different organizations, faculty, staff or groups during the spring semester on programs and experiences for students.

 » Student Publications partnered with the Department of Communication to instruct students enrolled in the Comm Lab sections.

 » “Music Mondays,” a new partnership between the Little Govs Child Learning Center and the Music Department, provided weekly, half-hour music lessons for the preschool classroom.

 » The grant exposed African-American male participants in the Achievers and Scholars program to service-learning, study abroad, and undergraduate research to support preparation for additional undergraduate post-graduate experiences.
 The Achievers and Scholars program included 24 active student members and eight faculty and staff mentors during the year.

-» Nearly 500 exams were proctored for students requesting accommodations through the Office of Disability Services during fall 2016, an increase of about 100 from fall 2015.
+» Nearly 500 exams were proctored for students requesting accommodations through the Office of Student Disability Resource Center during fall 2016, an increase of about 100 from fall 2015.

 » Two “Debate Watch” viewings of the 2016 Presidential debates were held for students coordinated through a partnership between The All State student newspaper and Student Government Association.